Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 ## Connect the Store to App

-The store needs to be imported and passed as an argument in the created `Vue` instance.
+The store needs to be imported and passed as an argument in the created `Vue` instance for the project.

 `./src/main.js`